Does oyster extract increase testosterone production?

 If not oyster extract What’s some other Zinc Supplements?

 If you choose enough of the right zinc-rich foods, you probably won’t need to worry about taking a zinc supplement.
 However, if you decide you could benefit from one, the available types are zinc acetate, zinc chelate, zinc gluconate, zinc picolinate, and zinc sulfate.
 Zinc chelate is a form of zinc that allows for easy absorption.

-It makes sense that oyster extracts should boost your testosterone levels due to oysters containing some of the highest concentration of bio available Zinc.
-But how effective oysters are in a extract form has yet been proven.
-If you are looking for a supplement the fact is you might be safer just to purchase a high quality zinc supplement.
+It makes sense that oyster extracts should boost your testosterone levels due to oysters containing some of the highest concentration of bioavailable Zinc.
+But how effective oysters are in an extract form has yet been proven.
+If you are looking for a supplement the fact is you might be safer just to purchase a high-quality zinc supplement.